 If you do any kind of marketing or negotiating with anybody, this book will give you the tools to be more persuasive even if you don’t have a natural understanding of those skills.

-What Else Is Worth Reading and Watching?
+What Other Computer Engineering Resources Are Worth Reading and Watching?

 Technology changes fast, and there’s always something new to learn.
 Beyond books, I like to check out software conference talks on YouTube and see what looks interesting.